 Skip to content Skip to footer

-1099 form series is used to report income other than wages and salaries.
-The 1099 NEC (Non-Employment Compensation) form is a tax form intended to report payments made to individuals who don’t fall under the employment category, such as freelance and contractual income.
+The 1099 NEC Form is intended to report payments made to individuals who don’t fall under the employment category.

 Purpose: